 Exhibition matches featuring PGA Tour professionals and host professionals were commonplace in the 1930’s and 40’s.
 Three exhibitions are known to have take place.
 One featured PGA Tour pros Ted Turner, Henry Picard, and Leo Diegel along with host pro Al MacDonald.
 A second included Tour players Picard and Vic Ghezzi along with MacDonald.
 The third and feature match was played at Langhorne CC as part of Philadelphia PGA Golf Week.
 On May 10, 1941 the team of Al MacDonald and Joe Kirkwood Sr. (PGA Tour player and head professional at Huntingdon Valley CC) defeated Ben Hogan and fellow PGA Tour member Jimmy Thomson 1 up.
 MacDonald, the head professional for 29 years at Langhorne, also served as the President of the Philadelphia Section of the PGA from 1951-1952.
 Gary Player represented our club at the invitation of George Fazio during the beginning of his Hall of Fame career on the PGA Tour.
-Johnny Miller also played here and fished here during his time in the Philadelphia area.
+Johnny Miller also played and fished here during his time in the Philadelphia area as his wife Linda is from nearby Hulmeville.
+We are extremely proud to say that five members of the World Golf Hall of Fame have played our course or have had some affiliation with our club.
 Hollywood actor Michael Douglas also played Middletown while in the area, along with Philadelphia sports heroes Bernie Parent (Philadelphia Flyers) , Charles Barkley (Philadelphia 76’ers), and World Series Champion Phillies manager Charlie Manuel.
+Former New York Giant and two-time Super Bowl champion Justin Tuck plays at our club when in the area.
 Middletown has played host to several high school and college golf teams through the years, including Neshaminy High, Conwell-Egan, George School, Bucks County Community College, and Cairn University.
 Current LPGA Tour member Brittany Benvenuto began her golf career at Middletown Country Club.